WikiTransformationProject/wikitraccs-releases/README.md

 ---

-### And after migrating: need a SharePoint 🌳page tree🌳 and breadcrumb, just like in Confluence?
-WikiPakk has got you covered!
+### And after migrating: you need a SharePoint 🌳page tree🌳 and breadcrumb, just like in Confluence!
+WikiPakk has got you covered.
 Head over to https://www.wikipakk.com to learn more!